 - Developing a problem solving attitude and learning how to work with others?
 Maybe.
 There are a lot of problems to solve in school today.
 Bullies, substance abuse, and how to ace the standardized tests.
 There are so many better ways to develop a problem-solving attitude that doesn’t involve fighting for your mental and physical health in the halls of schools.

-What is ironic is that for all the academic and career success I’ve had, I know that in my heart of hearts I’m an unschooler.
 I love to learn.
 My approach is different from my daughter’s, but I am a sponge in my own way.
 I love reading and going down rabbit holes.

 One of the things I admire about my husband is that David will teach himself whatever he wants to learn.
 He thoroughly enjoys the process of figuring things out.

 We’re a problem-solving family and we say this frequently.
 We encourage Caroline to fail.
 We point out when we fail.
 We share with her when we figure something out and celebrate loudly as a family when one of us comes to the end of a long struggle in solving a problem.